dtamayo/reboundx/README.rst

 **Python version**

-We recommend that you installing REBOUND and REBOUNDx within a virtual environment (though this is not necessary).
+We recommend that you install REBOUND and REBOUNDx within a virtual environment (though this is not necessary).
 See http://rebound.readthedocs.org/en/latest/python_quickstart.html.
 If you already have REBOUND installed within a virtual environment you don't have to do this step.

 Installation is as easy as typing